seannz/svr/README.md

 <h1>Fully Convolutional Slice-to-Volume Reconstruction for Single-Stack MRI</h1>

-This is the official repo for the paper "Fully Convolutional Slice-to-Volume Reconstruction for Single-Stack SVR (FC-SVR).
+This is the official repo for the CVPR 2024 paper "Fully Convolutional Slice-to-Volume Reconstruction for Single-Stack SVR (FC-SVR).

 <h2>Pre-requisites</h2>
 pytorch=1.13.1</br>